Hampton, Virginia: Sports

 The Peninsula Pilots of the Coastal Plain League are a collegiate summer baseball league based in Hampton.
 The Pilots have been playing at War Memorial Stadium since 2000.
 The Hampton University Pirates & Lady Pirates compete in the Big South Conference in the NCAA Division I Football Championship Subdivision.

 High school sports (especially football & basketball) play a large role in the city's sports culture.
 Sporting stars such as Allen Iverson, Francena McCoroy, and T'erea Brown are from Hampton.
 The city's stadium, Darling Stadium, serves as the high school football stadium with games usually spread over Thursday, Friday, and Saturday nights.
 The stadium also hosts various track-and-field events.

 Additional sports options can be found just outside Hampton.
 On the collegiate level, the College of William and Mary, Norfolk State University and Old Dominion University offer NCAA Division I athletics.
 Virginia Wesleyan College and Christopher Newport University also provide sports at the NCAA Division III level.

 Professional sports can be found in the area as well.
 In Norfolk, the Norfolk Tides of the International League and the Norfolk Admirals of the American Hockey League field baseball and hockey teams respectively.
 In Virginia Beach, the Hampton Roads Piranhas field men's and women's professional soccer teams.

 Government

 Local

-The city uses a council-manager government, with Donnie Tuck serving as mayor, Mary Bunting serving as the city manager, and six council members serving as representatives to the districts in the city.
+The city uses a council-manager government, with Jimmy Gray serving as mayor, Mary Bunting serving as the city manager, and six council members serving as representatives to the districts in the city.

 As of 2025, the Hampton City Council consisted of: